Isaac Mayer Dick

-Isaac Mayer Dick (1807 – 24 January 1893) was a Russian Hebraist, Yiddishist, and novelist.
+Isaac Mayer Dick (1807 – 24 January 1893) was a Jewish Hebraist, born in the Russian Empire, a Yiddishist, and novelist.

 Life

 Dick was born in Vilnius.
 His father, who was a hazzan, gave him a conventional Talmudic education, and Dick was also instructed in the Bible and Hebrew.
 He married while still young and while living with his wife's parents in Nesvizh, Minsk, became acquainted with a Catholic priest who clandestinely taught him the German language.
 Dick also acquired a knowledge of Russian and Polish at this time and on his return to Vilnius acted as private teacher of Hebrew and German, having for one of his pupils Mattityahu Strashun, who remained his lifelong friend.
 In 1841 Dick became teacher of Hebrew in the newly founded government school for Jewish boys in Vilnius.

 The visit of Sir Moses Montefiore to Vilnius in 1846 was the occasion of a great outburst of literary productions in Montefiore's honor.
 Dick described the visit in Ha-Oreaḥ (The Guest), published at Königsberg in 1860.
 Dick was one of the founders and for many years the shammash of the Synagogue Ṭohorat ha-Ḳodesh, modeled after the Shoḥare ha-Ṭob of Berlin of Mendelssohn's time and known in Vilnius as the "Berliner Schul" because it dared introduce minor reforms of the service in accordance with the ideas of Mendelssohn's maskilim, who were called "Berliner".
 Dick sought to educate and enhance the socioeconomic status of all Russian Jews and corresponded on that subject with Count Uvarov, minister of education under Nicholas I. Dick declared himself in favor of enforcing the ordinance compelling the Jews of Lithuania to dress in German or European fashion, though in his own dress and manners he remained an old-style Jew to the last, believing that he could thus do more good than if he broke with old associations and boldly joined the new generation.